Liquid Organic Fertilizer vs. Granular Organic Fertilizer

 Liquid Organic vs. Granular Organic

 What’s the difference?
 What’s better?
 What should I use?
 These are common questions, and they are good ones, as every fertilizer technician, lawn company, and industry professional or expert has a different opinion and preference.
 The debate can be overwhelming.
 The reason to use one type over the other can be based on cost, storage, equipment, or results.
-We’d like to share some of our research, testing, and discussions with industry professional and experts as to why Omaha Organics prefers the results gained from using granular products.
+We’d like to share some of our research, testing, and discussions with industry professional and experts as to why Omaha Organics prefers the results gained from using granular products not liquid.

 Liquid and Granular Difference